Best AMD CPU for Video Editing 2026: Expert Reviews & Guide

 The CPU’s support for DDR5 memory and PCIe 5.0 makes it future-proof for next-generation GPUs and storage devices.
 While it runs hot under load (peaking at 95°C during stress tests), a quality 240mm AIO cooler keeps it comfortably in the 70-75°C range during typical video editing workloads.
 Customer images show various cooling solutions users have employed, with many reporting excellent results with tower air coolers like the Noctua NH-D15.

-At $321, the 7900X offers excellent value for video editors who need strong performance but can’t justify the 9950X’s premium.
+At $318, the 7900X offers excellent value for video editors who need strong performance but can’t justify the 9950X’s premium.
 It’s particularly compelling for content creators who both edit videos and play games, as its gaming performance rivals that of more expensive CPUs.
+For optimal video editing performance, you need to carefully balance your CPU and GPU choices to achieve the best results.

 Reasons to Buy